KAUTARUMA/Blender-TTYD-SPM-AGB/README.md

 A proper tutorial will come eventually, but for now just look at [this video](https://discord.com/channels/480157509261459468/846130782065131521/1377098630321668289). ((if you cant see it join [this server](https://discord.gg/pgUvzTE5E5)))

 Huge credit goes to Diagamma for their original AGB importer. https://git.gauf.re/antoine/ttyd-stuff/src/branch/master/blender_io_ttyd_agb
+I am merely picking up where they left off.